alves-nickolas/alves-nickolas.github.io/etcetera/index.md

 <div style="text-align: justify">
    <ul>
-	<li>''Les papillons sont le seule chose importante...''</li>
+	<li>Les papillons sont le seule chose importante...</li>
 	<p>Attributed to Laurent Schwartz.
 I came across it reading <a href="http://www.hfleming.com/green.pdf" target="_blank">these</a> notes on Green's functions written by <a href="http://www.hfleming.com/" target="_blank">Prof. Henrique Fleming</a>.
 Legend tells Schwartz enjoyed catching butterflies and, when he was in Rio de Janeiro, a reporter surprised with how much time he spent on this would have asked him whether the butterflies were as important as Mathematics.
-Schwartz answer? ''The butterflies are the only important thing...''
+Schwartz's answer? ''The butterflies are the only important thing...''
 </p>
+	<li>I can't stay up that late.</li>
+	<p>Attributed to Sidney Coleman, refusing to teach a 9 a.m. class.
+As quoted on his <a href='https://news.harvard.edu/gazette/story/2007/11/sidney-coleman-dies-at-70/' target="_blank">obituary at The Harvard Gazette</a>.</p>
 	</ul>
 </div>